ebuchman/blog/content/posts/coins-history.md

 When it was first minted, or at least for some time, 240 denier coins were minted from each pound of weight.
-This relationship presumably lasted long enough that the libra would come to _mean_ 240 deniers - the libra became a unit of account.
-But mint policies are rarely stable, and coinage generates its own endogenous instability: as coins are worn from use and reduce in metallic value, they come to differ from new coins in their content.
+This relationship presumably lasted long enough that the libra would come to _mean_ 240 deniers - the libra became a unit of account!
+But mint policies are rarely stable, and coinage generates its own endogenous instability: as coins are worn from use and reduce in metal content, they come to differ from new coins.
 This difference puts strain on the declaration that they are one thing ("a denier"), as the fact they can be distinguished changes how they are used (e.g. hoarding the coins with more metal, spending those with less).
 At the same time, those with worn money haven't done